 Why should I worry about intestinal worms?

-Dogs and cats can become infected with a range of intestinal worms including hookworms, roundworms, whipworm, and tapeworm.
+Dogs and cats can become infected with a range of intestinal worms including hookworms, roundworms, whipworm (dogs only), and tapeworm.
 Intestinal worms can be transferred from our pets to human family members.
-Children, the elderly, and people who are immunocompromised are at a higher risk.
+Whilst everyone can be infected by intestinal worms, children, the elderly, and people who are immunocompromised are at a higher risk.